kushaldas/pym/docs/classes.rst

 One simple answer, don't.
 If you are coming from other languages (like Java), you will be tempted to use getters or setters in all your classes.
 Please don't.
 Just use the attributes directly.
-The following shows a direct example.
+The following shows a direct example:
 ::

     >>> class Student(object):